-Greece: After five years, gas-fired TPP Megalopoli V operates at full capacity1.
-June 2020. / SEE Energy News
+Greece: After five years, gas-fired TPP Megalopoli V operates at full capacity, SEE Energy News

 After five year of production well below its capacity, Public Power Corporation (PPC) has started operating its gas-fired thermal power plant Megalopoli V at full capacity (811 MW).